makersacademy/CV/README.md

 **Channel 4 News, ITN** (2000-present)
 Current role: News Editor
 - I run the newsdesk, which is the nerve centre of the newsroom.
 I generate story ideas, spot
-  "best picture", assign reporters and camera crews to cover stories and provide editorial guidance and
+  the best picture of the day, assign reporters and camera crews to cover stories and provide
-  help with legal compliance.
-I frequently answer the question "how do we make this into TV?".
+  editorial guidance and help with legal compliance.
+I frequently answer the question
+  "how do we make this into TV?".
 - One of my previous roles was Site Editor for Channel 4 News Digital.
 I managed a team of online
   journalists in covering the day's stories for our digital platforms.
 I learned about SEO,
   thumbnails/story promotion, and to use a CMS and publishing tools.
 - As Producer, my job was to make stories into engaging TV.
 I became proficient at video editing,
-  learned house style and the differences between the visual style of news in the UK and other countries,
+  learned house style and the differences between the visual style of news in the UK and other
-  especially the US.
+  countries, especially the US.
 - I have trained more than 100 staff across departments on Avid editing software and server tools,
   including the Washington DC bureau staff.